-The Bishop guides and governs, practicing the virtue of temperance, directing and accompanying the life of the Church with a spirit of humility, patience and love; promoting initiatives that contribute to the vitality of the faith, while being vigilant, like a shepherd, over the forms of pastoral activity and the use of Church goods.
+The bishop guides and governs, practicing the virtue of temperance, directing and accompanying the life of the Church with a spirit of humility, patience and love; promoting initiatives that contribute to the vitality of the faith, while being vigilant, like a shepherd, over the forms of pastoral activity and the use of Church goods.

-The Second Vatican Council also considers the Bishop in his relationship with other Bishops, as a member of an "episcopal college" - within a group of bishops - who share in the life and concern for all the churches.
+The Second Vatican Council also considers the bishop in his relationship with other bishops, as a member of an "episcopal college" - within a group of bishops - who share in the life and concern for all the churches.
 Thus, the Church can be considered not only as a Diocese, with its own Bishop as head, but also as an Ecclesiastical Province, with an Archbishop as its leader.

 The pallium is a reminder and call to communion of all the Shepherds who belong to an Archdiocese or Province.
 The Shepherd of a Metropolitan Church is a constant force for encouraging effective and affective communion at all levels of the Church.
-This idea of ecclesial communion is of fundamental importance for all the faithful, living in communion with their own Bishop; it provides a real opportunity to live communion with all the other bishops, with the Pope as the head, and consequently, to live and reinforce the spiritual bond, in love, with the whole Church of Christ, making concrete the desire of the Lord: that all may be one!
+This idea of ecclesial communion is of fundamental importance for all the faithful: it provides a real opportunity to live communion with all the other bishops, with the Pope as the head, and consequently, to live and reinforce the spiritual bond, in love, with the whole Church of Christ.